KevinExplosion/squareChecker/README.md

-# Word Puzzle
+# SquarePusher

-#### A website that creates de-voweled words.
+#### A website very loosely dedicated to the British bassist and electronic music composer...it only checks squares.
+It doesn't push them.

-#### By Tyler Suderman & Abby Rolling
+#### By Tyler Suderman & Kevin Mattison

 ## Description

-This website accepts a user input and returns the input with vowels replaced with "-".
-The aim of the build was to show proficiency in BDD in Java as well as other fundamentals learned in week one of Epicodus Java course.
+Squre/Rectangle checker (practice work from Monday)

 ## Known Bugs

+None; it's f**king flawless, dude.

 ## Technologies Used